 |I can't even think of anything funnier than what it says.|

 What is real Wasabi?
-Well I’d say its like a bee stinging your insides.
-Anyone who has eating a large amount of it at once will attest to.
+Well, I’d say its like a bee stinging your insides.
+Anyone who has eating a large amount will attest to.

 |Oh INCEPTION KICK, you are a shocker, just like Wasabi attacking my heart.|

-On a side note if you are eating all you can eat sushi, I'm willing to bet its 100% fake wasabi.
+On a side note, if you are eating all you can eat sushi, I'm willing to bet its 100% fake Wasabi.
 They have to cut corners somehow.
-Oh and besides that just an FYI they probably aren't refrigerating the raw fish properly.
+Oh and besides that just, an FYI they probably aren't refrigerating the raw fish properly.
 But for $10-$15 in Vancouver how can I complain.
 PS If the chef is smoking or didn't wash his hands its probably not authentic Japanese either.
 Tell tale signs mother truckers!
+Bon appetite!

 |Oh poor little Nemo.
 Eating at All you can eat, you probably ate him.
 Or a goldfish or two.|

 I remember one-time I went with my host family to sushi.
 My host mother told me its a great restaurant.
 I was so excited.
 She had ordered a beer for me.
 Although I'm allergic I figured I’d just take a few sips as a gesture of goodwill (and hoped for a gesture not of death).
-As I was eating a piece of sushi (with no visible wasabi) I couldn't breath.
-My mouth was on fire and my brain frozen in a contrasting state.
+As I was eating a piece of sushi (with no visible Wasabi) I couldn't breath.
+My mouth was on fire and my brain frozen in a strange contrasting state.
 It was as if I had just found a hot pepper in my slurpee and had brain freeze.
-Should I throw up (hopefully not out my nose for once) or cry.
-She asked me if everything was OK and I shook my head up and down yes then started to cry.
-I felt like wasabi was coming out my tear ducts.
+Should I throw up? (hopefully not out my nose for once) or cry?
+She asked me if everything was OK and I shook my head up and down yes, then started to cry.
+I felt like Wasabi was coming out my tear ducts.
 I grabbed the beer and swallowed the entire thing.
-I regretted that later, because when you are allergic to anything don’t push your luck.
+I regretted that later, because when if you are allergic to anything don’t push your luck.
 The toilet became my throne (TMI?).
 Or maybe I should say I became its King and made it do my bidding.
 Insert evil laugh here.